arnowelzel/lightbox-photoswipe/readme.txt

 = 2.94 =

 * Removed jQuery again after some code refactoring.
-* Added editor meta box so you can disable the lightbox in pages/posts itself.
+* Added editor meta box, so you can disable the lightbox in pages/posts itself.

 = 2.92 =